knokko/duckiebot-joystick/README.md

 ### StepController
 *StepController* can be chosen by including "step-controller" in the **program arguments**.
 The duckiebot will start driving after 2 seconds, and it will take a sharp turn after driving a hardcoded distance.
-We used this to test the PID controller.
-TODO Do we still need this?
+This is useful for quick PID tuning, although the *KeyController* is usually more convenient for this.

 ### AutomaticPlanner
 *AutomaticPlanner* can be chosen by including "automatic-planner" in the